alexmrbarreira/autoscout24_scraping/README.md

 - run *python scrape_standvirtual_pt.py*.
 This saves a car data table in *data_store_pt/*.
 - run *python plot_data_pt.py*.
 This makes a plot with key car data; the figure is saved in *fig_store_pt/*.

-### Results overview I. Different cars, same country
+### Results overview for different cars, same country